Gram: History

 French gramme was taken from the Late Latin term gramma.
 This word—ultimately from Greek γράμμα (grámma), "letter"—had adopted a specialised meaning in Late Antiquity of "one twenty-fourth part of an ounce" (two oboli), corresponding to about 1.14 modern grams.
 This use of the term is found in the carmen de ponderibus et mensuris ("poem about weights and measures") composed around 400 AD.

-There is also evidence that the Greek γράμμα was used in the same sense at around the same time, in the 4th century, and survived in this sense into Medieval Greek, while the Latin term did not remain current in Medieval Latin and was recovered in Renaissance scholarship.
+There is also evidence that the Greek γράμμα was used in the same sense at around the same time, in the 4th century, and survived in this sense into Medieval Greek, while the Latin term died out in Medieval Latin and was recovered in Renaissance scholarship.

 The gram was the base unit of mass in the 19th-century centimetre–gram–second system of units (CGS).
-The CGS system co-existed with the metre–kilogram–second system of units (MKS), first proposed in 1901, during much of the 20th century, but the gram was displaced by the kilogram as the base unit for mass when the MKS system was chosen for the SI base units in 1960.
+The CGS system coexisted with the metre–kilogram–second system of units (MKS), first proposed in 1901, during much of the 20th century, but the gram was displaced by the kilogram as the base unit for mass when the MKS system was chosen for the SI base units in 1960.

 Uses

-The gram is today the most widely used unit of measurement for non-liquid ingredients in cooking and grocery shopping worldwide.
-Liquid ingredients may be measured by volume rather than mass.
+The gram is the most widely used unit of measurement for non-liquid ingredients in cooking and grocery shopping worldwide.
+Liquid ingredients are often measured by volume rather than mass.

-Many standards and legal requirements for nutrition labels on food products require relative contents to be stated per 100 g of the product, such that the resulting figure can also be read as a percentage.
+Many standards and legal requirements for nutrition labels on food products require relative contents to be stated per 100 g of the product, such that the resulting figure can also be read as a percentage by mass.